 In a year where the focus was staying healthy and coming back from his devastating 2020 leg injury, Prescott immediately reasserted himself as one of the NFL's most productive and efficient quarterbacks.

-While transitions on the offensive line and at wide receiver leave some questions about Dallas' offense in 2022, the ability of its QB to produce and win shouldn't be among them.
+While transitions on the and at leave some questions about Dallas' offense in 2022, the ability of its QB to produce and win shouldn't be among them.
 Prescott has led the Cowboys to winning records in all but one of his five full seasons, finishing 8-8 in 2019.

 Coincidentally, Dallas has also won the NFC East three times in those same five years.